samtopper/SameerPortfolio/README.md

 * The 'cat' image at center is just a placeholder, I will update with some of my other works there.

+* After loading the webpage if the central cat image & social media icons are not displayed then you have allow loading them by clicking 'load unsafe scripts' present at right side of the search bar.

 * This portfolio is under development, if you have any good suggestion for improving it I will be happy to know them.